La Rábida Friary: The surroundings of the monastery

-In the garden stands The Column of the Discoverers, a monument to commemorate the four-hundredth anniversary of the first voyage of Columbus.
+In the garden stands the Monument to the Discoverers, a 55 m tall column erected to commemorate the four-hundredth anniversary of the first voyage of Columbus.
 It is made of brilliant white stone incised with numerous figures and scenes depicting the colonization of the Americas.

 In front of the main entrance is an iron cross and the busts of the Franciscan friars, Juan Pérez and Antonio de Marchena, which both were made by the sculptor León Ortega.

 Next to the entrance is a plaque made of azulejos with the following inscription: "The Rábida is the first manifestation of the Hispano-American movement.
 This place, where the vision of a New World was conceived, is sacred to the hearts of people everywhere.
 Any Spaniard or American who reflects deeply and elevates his thoughts must ask, 'Won't you help us in our intention to spread love and peace, the forces that radiate from this humble monastery?'
 Christ, before whom Columbus, Friar Juan Perez, Friar Marchena, and the Pinzóns all prayed, opens his loving arms to men of all beliefs who harbor good will."